 3. Ask Friends and Family for Their Advice

 You might have a few friends out there who have traveled to your upcoming destination — or they might know about some others that could give you some advice.
 From them you might receive advice, tips and suggestions on everything from hotels and restaurants, and if you're really lucky they might connect you with people at the destination you're heading for!
 Imagine being so fortunate that you'll have a local host that can show you around and help you get sorted.

 Fourth, ask the community around you.
 This might be slightly different depending on your own situation.
 I.e. do you have your own blog or some other forum etc. where you might ask some questions?
 What about Facebook or Twitter?
 I personally use those a lot and they produce heaps of messages with tips and advices, even at times some locals looking to meet up.

 Generally, you might also want to check out Couchsurfing.
 The website exists to connect travelers and locals, and there's often a very active community in most cities.

 Last, but not least, buy some books on the country or destination if you have the time.
 You can't really know a place if you don't know its history — and every place has its very own unique and rich history!

 Besides buying books, especially if you're short on time, reading the Wikipedia article of a country can come a long way in giving you a general overview.

-By following these tips you will gain a sense of the destination.
+By following these tips you will gain a sense of the destination; it will help you prepare for destination unknown.
 Obviously your plans, route and ideas may change when you get there, and you'll never know exactly what a place is really like until you go – but now you'll have a better idea as to what you are getting yourself into.

 You'll have a sense of what to expect and that makes you more comfortable about visiting, as well enriching your experience and appreciation of the destination.